Hotkey sequences are a new feature in Apptivate 2.0 and their aim is to simplify your key combinations.

 Yes, since it's just like any other application.
 Finder.app is located at /System/Library/CoreServices/Finder.app.

-Not directly, but a lot of the times you can write an AppleScript that does what you want.
+Not directly, but most of the times you can write an AppleScript that does what you want.

 If you're sure it's not a feature, you can send an email to iamnotabot_support@iamnotabot_cocoabeans.se (remove the iamnotabot_ parts) detailing your problem.